 To get started, head over to steampowered.com.
 Before you click the install Steam link, you should make an account on the website first.
 To do so, click login, and on the page that loads click the join steam link which will be below the log-in form.

 At this point I was going to tell you how you'll now have to deal with a frustrating, inaccesssible Captcha that was a pain in the ass to solve, even using third party solving extensions.
 However, it looks like Valve has made this process far easier since I last used it, replacing their old, inaccessible captcha with the modern Recaptcha 2 from Google, which usually boils down to checking a "I'm not a robot" checkbox.
 Sometimes it may be that you're on a shared connection or your browser blocks some Google tracking scripts from working, in which case you may be presented with an audio Captcha to solve but this should not be too difficult.
 The rest of the sign-up process then just involves filling out the fields for your nickname, E-mail address, password, and reading the various licenses and agreeing to them.
 Just follow the prompts and make an account.
 Once you're done, go back to the frontpage and click the install link.
 Download the installer and run it.
 The installer uses standard controls, so it should be easy to figure out.
-Check the radio button for the language you want to use and click next.
+Check the radio button for the language you want to use (even if it seems checked when you first launch it, check it again to be sure) and click next.
 When you're asked for where to install Steam, think about where you'll want your games to go.
 If you have a computer with 2 drives, one for your most used apps and a bigger one for other data, install Steam to the bigger drive as changing the path where games are installed is not very straight forward with a screen reader.
 Finally, click install.
 When you're prompted to run steam when the installer finishes, uncheck the box before you click finish as we're about to make a small change to our configuration.

 Setting up for better accessibility